legopitstop/docs.lpsmods.dev/docs/tkinterplus/windows/askenum.md

 ---
-title: AskEnum | TkinterPlus
+title: AskEnum Class | TkinterPlus
 description: TkinterPlus is a Python UI library that adds more widgets to Tkinter
 keywords: legopitstop,python,pypi,widgets,pillow,pygame,tkinter,pythonpackage
 ---

-# AskEnum
+# AskEnum Class

 Construct a askenum widget with the parent MASTER.